vpenso/gengine-chef-cookbook/README.md

 ## Projects

-Find the code in `recipes/config_projects.rb` and the Grid Engine default attributes for projects in `attributes/config_projects`.
+↪ `recipes/config_projects.rb`
+↪ `attributes/config_projects`

 Projects are used to **organize joint computational tasks from multiple users**.
 You can list all defined projects with `qconf -sprjl` to verify the configuration deployed by this recipe.
 Read the **manual "project"** for more details.

 Use the attribute `node.gengine.projects` to add projects to the master configuration: